 Merricks North red volcanic soils, rich in iron, naturally create voluble Pinot Gris as sensual as the landscape.
-Vintage 2018 was hand-picked on 4th April following a consistent, agreeable summer.
+Vintage 2019 was hand-picked late March following a cooler than usual summer.
 The grapes were gently pressed as whole bunches; the next day the juice was racked before ferment began.

 Cultured yeast is used to negate the requirement for any sulphur additions to the juice.
 Selected cultured yeast in this case of ultra-ripe grapes ensures that at the end, only a trace of the grape’s sugar remains thus making the wine naturally stable.
 The lion’s share of free run juice was fermented in stainless steel, with a 20% portion reserved for new French oak.
 All of the wine was stirred on lees until November when the wine was assembled to be bottled in December 2019.
 Tussie Mussie Pinot Gris is left with a small residual of sugar (2.0 grams per litre) that balances the alcohol and the acid.